Disability: Permanent Disability or Persistent or Prolonged Disability

 Summary of Disability Documentation Required

 The following chart indicates the type of documentation required to be submitted depending on the student’s type of disability.
 Completion of the Disability Verification form is strongly encouraged and should be completed by the appropriate medical professional.
-Note that for a diagnosis of a Learning Disability, students must submit an eligible Learning Assessment report (see Learning Assessments/Psychological Assessments/Neuro-Psychological Assessments section below).
+Note for a diagnosis of a Learning Disability, students must submit an eligible Learning Assessment report (see Learning Assessments/Psychological Assessments/Neuro-Psychological Assessments section below).